jaypunekar/jaypunekar.github.io/_pages/experience.md

 Here, I am sharing my previous freelance work experience, which spans diverse fields including dome projection mapping, IoT development, web development, and VR systems integration.

+## Sneh Resort
+<div align="right"><b>Date: </b>July 2024 - Jan 2025</div>

+### *270° Projection Mapping*
+---

+**Project:**
+I worked on a 270° projection mapping project at Sneh Resort, using five projectors to cover a large curved screen.
+The goal was to create an immersive visual experience with seamless alignment and blending.

+**Equipment:**
+- **Projectors:** Five high-resolution projectors for full coverage.
+- **Graphics Card:** NVIDIA graphics card for smooth video output.
+- **Software:** Advanced mapping software for edge blending and alignment.

+**Outcome:**
+The project delivered a stunning 270° immersive display with perfectly aligned visuals and smooth transitions between the projectors.

+---

+### *Curved Screen Projection*
+---

+**Project:**
+This project involved mapping visuals onto a smaller curved screen using two projectors.
+The aim was to achieve a cost-effective yet impactful visual presentation.

+**Equipment:**
+- **Projectors:** Two projectors for efficient coverage.
+- **Graphics Card:** NVIDIA graphics card to manage output.
+- **Software:** Mapping software for precise alignment and blending.

+**Outcome:**
+The result was a visually engaging display with seamless blending, achieved with a simplified and budget-friendly setup.

 ## River Paradise Resort
-<div align="right"><b>Date: </b>June 2023 - Oct 2023</div>
+<div align="right"><b>Date: </b>June 2023 - Nov 2024</div>
-*<b>Dome Projection Mapping</b>*

-### Project:
+### *Dome Projection Mapping*
+---

+**Project:**
-  - I worked on a dome projection mapping project where the visuals were projected onto a 10-meter geodesic dome.
-The goal was to create a fully immersive experience with precise alignment and seamless blending of visuals across the curved surface of the dome.
+I worked on a 10-meter geodesic dome projection mapping project, aiming to create a fully immersive experience with precise alignment and seamless blending of visuals.

-### Equipment:
+**Equipment:**
-  - I used four short-throw projectors to ensure that the visuals covered the entire dome surface without distortion.
+- Four short-throw projectors for distortion-free coverage of the entire dome.
-  - A powerful media server equipped with an Nvidia Quadro graphics card was responsible for handling the visual data.
-The Quadro card was crucial for rendering the high-quality visuals required for such an immersive projection.
+- Media server with an Nvidia Quadro graphics card for rendering high-quality visuals.
-  - The visuals were captured using a Canon EOS 5D Mark IV camera, paired with a Canon EF 8-15mm f/4L Fisheye USM lens.
-This lens was chosen specifically for its ability to capture wide-angle images, which are essential for dome projection.
+- Canon EOS 5D Mark IV with a Canon EF 8-15mm f/4L Fisheye USM lens for capturing wide-angle images essential for dome projections.

-### Software:
-  - Vioso 6 was used to handle the complex task of warping, blending, and calibrating the visuals across the dome's surface.
-Its advanced features made it possible to achieve a perfect alignment between the projectors.
-  - NestMap software played a key role in mapping and aligning the visuals on the dome.
-It provided the necessary tools to ensure that the images were correctly placed and blended across the dome’s curved surface.
-  - NestPlay Lite was utilized to manage content playback.
-It ensured that the visual content was played smoothly and in sync across all the projectors, which is crucial for maintaining the immersive experience.
-  - The EOS Webcam Utility Software allowed me to monitor the setup in real-time.
-This was particularly useful for making adjustments on the fly and ensuring that everything was running as expected.

-### Outcome:
-  - By combining all this equipment and software, I was able to create a seamless and highly immersive visual experience on the dome.
-The projectors, media server, and software all worked together to produce a stunning display that covered the entire surface of the dome with perfectly aligned and blended visuals.
+**Software:**
+- **Vioso 6:** Managed warping, blending, and calibration for perfect projector alignment.
+- **NestMap:** Ensured accurate mapping and blending of visuals across the dome.
+- **NestPlay Lite:** Handled smooth, synchronized content playback across all projectors.
+- **EOS Webcam Utility:** Provided real-time monitoring for on-the-fly adjustments.

+**Outcome:**
+This setup delivered a seamless, immersive visual experience, with perfectly aligned and blended visuals covering the entire dome surface.

 ## CanSat
 <div align="right"><b>Date: </b>Feb 2023 - July 2023</div>